zijing0926/Portfolio/README.md

 # [Web Scraping Demo: Using Yelp as an example](https://github.com/zijing0926/Web-Scraping)
 I taught graduate students how to web scrape using Yelp as an example:
 * demonstrated the use of web scraping on how to get information from the source page
-* wrote functions to scrape different information
+* wrote functions to scrape different information neatly

 ![](/images/yelp.PNG)